Ozer0x777/Ozer0x777/README.md

    #### [VirusTotal API Scanner:](https://github.com/Ozer0x777/Jiaolong_Malware_Analysis) This repository contains a script that utilizes the VirusTotal API to scan files for malware.
 VirusTotal is a free online service that analyzes files and URLs for viruses, worms, trojans, and other kinds of malicious content.

-   #### [Jiāolóng Malware Analysis:](https://github.com/Ozer0x777/Virus_Total_API_Scanner) This repository contains a script for scanning files, URLs, and IP addresses using the VirusTotal API.
+   #### [Jiāolóng Malware Analysis:](https://github.com/Ozer0x777/Virus_Total_API_Scanner) This repository contains a script for scanning files, URLs, and IP addresses using the VirusTotal API, MalwareBazar, JoeSandbox and AnyRun.
 It accepts multiple inputs and generates a CSV report containing the results.
    Jiāolóng is a name based on Chinese mythology that refers to a legendary "hornless dragon", which could symbolize the script's ability to detect and neutralize dangerous threats without causing harm